jgalan/dummy-library/README.md

 This example is provided to help you create your own event, metadata and processes integrated in REST.
 Please, carefully replace the existing examples, documentation, etc, by the specific documentation of your class.

+*IMPORTANT:* For creating new REST-for-Physics processes it is highly recommended to use the macro producing REST processes template files: `REST_MakeProcess.C`.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.